|Q & A About Clergy Sexual Abuse & Misconduct—The Hope of Survivors Staff|

 (From the July 2005 edition of HopeSpeak)

-Whenever a pastor, or any other individual in a role of spiritual authority, takes advantage of his/her position and power it is considered abuse.
+Whenever a pastor, or any other individual in a role of spiritual authority, whether in a paid or volunteer position, takes advantage of his/her position and power it is considered abuse.
 This is not only the case when children are involved, but adults as well.
 To bring this into focus, let’s look at this example: if a medical doctor decided it was in his best financial interest to make a patient sick, rather than well, it would obviously be a serious offense and a very wrong practice.

 When we think about a pastor’s moral fall, it becomes more difficult for many people to see it as abuse because their feelings and emotions are involved.
 However, when a woman seeks spiritual advice from her pastor and he chooses to distort the truth so he can emotionally and physically take advantage of her, it is abuse, although many people mistakenly refer to it as an “affair.”